-Black beans fight inflammation with a whole arsenal of anti-inflammatory agents.
+Black beans help ease inflammation with a whole arsenal of anti-inflammatory agents.
 Remember, chronic inflammation activates osteoclasts, promoting bone loss.
 And black beans are loaded with anti-inflammatory phytonutrients.

 Black beans derive their black color from a rich concentration of 3 powerful anthocyanin flavonoids: delphinidin, petunidin, and malvidin.

 They also contain hefty amounts of two other flavonoids, kaempferol and quercetin, both well known for their anti-inflammatory and antioxidant actions.

 In addition to being anti-inflammatory phytonutrient superstars, a single cup of black beans gives you: